saylorsolutions/modmake/example/helloworld/README.md

 This is because `test` is a transitive dependency of `build` through `benchmark`.
 When a step is skipped, its dependencies are not.

-Take a look at the [pingpong example](../pingpong/README.md) for a more interesting build, including custom steps and multiple applications.
+Take a look at the [pingpong example](../pingpong/README.md) for a more interesting build, including custom steps and importing multiple builds.